 The Organisation's external safety advisers will offer advice on safety training needs upon request.

 Safety training will be given to all employees as deemed necessary.

 The Deputy Head - Compliance will ensure employees and contractors have the necessary competency to carry out work for which they are engaged.
-The Operations Director will also carry out formal vetting of contracting companies to establish their competency in Health and Safety.
+The Deputy Head - Compliance will also work with the HR manager to carry out formal vetting of contracting companies to establish their competency in Health and Safety.